Decide if you have a trade mark

 A common mistake is confusing the different types of intellectual property protection, for example, confusing trade marks and design rights.
-Some also believe that a trade mark can only be a logo.
+Some people also believe that a trade mark can only be a logo.
 That's not right.
-A trade mark is a sign that can include words, phrases, movement, sound, images, even smells or a combination of these elements.
+A trade mark can be a sign that can include words, phrases, movement, sound, images, even smells or a combination of these elements.

 Make sure you have familiarised yourself with exactly what comprises a trade mark by reading trade mark basics.

 Before you begin to assemble your application, some questions you may want to consider include: